-The Supreme Court upheld an army surveillance program of U.S. citizens in 1972 in Laird v.
-Tatum.
+The Supreme Court upheld an army surveillance program of U.S. citizens Laird v.
+Tatum (1972).
 A group of citizens had claimed their First Amendment rights were violated and filed a suit against Secretary of Defense Melvin Laird.
-In this Aug.
-28 1972 photo, Laird discusses the progress made in moving towards a volunteer army and eliminating the draft during a briefing at the Western White House in San Clemente.
-(AP Photo/Jim Palmer.
-Used with permission from The Associated Press)
+In this 1972 photo, Laird discusses the progress made in moving towards a volunteer army and eliminating the draft during a briefing at the Western White House in San Clemente.
+(AP Photo/Jim Palmer, used with permission from the Associated Press)

 In Laird v.
 Tatum, 408 U.S. 1 (1972), the Supreme Court decided to dismiss a challenge to an army surveillance program directed at civilians on the basis that the “chilling effect” on First Amendment rights the civilians were alleging was too speculative to establish legal standing.

 Army surveilled civilians during Vietnam War

 The army had initiated a surveillance program, which consisted mostly of gathering news clippings and some direct observation by army personnel, in order to be prepared if it were called to quell civil disturbances.
 This was during the period of the Vietnam War.

 Civilians sued secretary of defense on First Amendment grounds